junxit/us-congress-bills-110/bill.md

 legis-num: H.R.
 5493
 congress: 110th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 5493

-> To provide that the usual day for paying salaries in or under the House of Representatives may be established by regulations of the Committee on House Administration.
+That the bill from the House of Representatives (H.R.
+5493) entitled “An Act to provide that the usual day for paying salaries in or under the House of Representatives may be established by regulations of the Committee on House Administration.”, do pass with the following

-## § 1.
-Authority of Committee on House Administration to Establish Day for Paying Salaries in or Under the House of Representatives

-Section 116(a) of the Legislative Branch Appropriations Act, 2002 (2 U.S.C.
-60d–1) is amended by adding at the end the following new sentence: “Notwithstanding the previous sentence, the Committee on House Administration may by regulation provide for the payment of salaries with respect to a month on a date other than the date provided under the previous sentence as may be necessary to conform to generally accepted accounting practices.”.
+*At the end of the bill, insert the following:*

+## § 2.
+Technical amendment relating to Senate pay periods

+- **(a)** *Title 18* Section 207(e)(7) of title 18, United States Code, is amended—
+  - **(1)** in subparagraph (A), by striking “at least 60 days” and inserting “more than 2 months”; and
+  - **(2)** in subparagraph (B), by striking “at least 60 days” and inserting “more than 2 months”.
+- **(b)** *Senate rules* Paragraph 9(c) of rule XXXVII of the Standing Rules of the Senate is amended by striking “more than 60 days in a calendar year” and inserting “more than 2 months, in the aggregate, during the 1-year period before that former officer's or employee's service as such officer or employee was terminated”.